gr4vy/gr4vy-embed/README.md

 - .storybook/ # Configuration for Storybook
 - docs/ # Additional documentation resources
 - src/
+  - index.js # The React entry point for this library
+  - dev.js # The entry point for the dev server
   - components/
     - Frame/ # All the UI for the wrapper that loads the iFrame
       - index.js # The controler for the Frame, this controls behaviour and not what is displayed